akirarika/milkio/docs/en/model.md

 });
 ```

-By default, everytime you run your web page, the data will be populated once.
+By default, everytime the web page is run, the data will be populated once.

-If the model has the [persistence](/persistence) configuration set，then, the model will only be populated during the initial run of the web page by the user.
+If the model has the [persistence](/persistence) configuration set，then, the model will only be populated when the user first run the web page.

 ## Deep Clone

-Before we explore further, let's discuss how copying in Javascript works: When you assign a object or array to another variable, you are actually **passing the reference of the original variable**.
+Before we explore further, let's discuss some JavaScript knowledge: When you assign a object or array to another variable, you are actually **passing the reference of the original variable**.
 Please see the example below: ：

 ```js
 let number1 = 965;